 - 1080p @ 60Hz: 40.9ms

-The projector can be used for 3D content, with Left-Right, Up-Down, and Auto 3D support.
+You can use this projector for 3D content; it has Left-Right, Up-Down, and Auto 3D support.

 This projector runs Hisense's VIDAA OS smart platform and features several pre-installed apps, including Netflix, Amazon Prime Video, YouTube, and Disney+, with additional apps available for download via the VIDAA app.
 It comes equipped with a built-in 20W speaker system and allows you to cast content from your phone.